It’s easy to hibernate in the winter months and take refuge in comfort foods when it’s cold and miserable outside.

-How does ADMF work?
+How does Alternate Day Modified Fasting (ADMF) work?

 Toxins stored in your body’s fats cells are also released, helping to detoxify your system, facilitating significant weight loss as an added bonus!

 Studies have demonstrated that this method of eating holds numerous health benefits and is much easier to stick to than a standard restricted calorie diet that has to be followed daily.

 According to animal studies intermittent fasting increases insulin sensitivity protecting against diabetes and may also offer a therapeutic approach against asthma, obesity, high blood pressure, multiple sclerosis and rheumatoid arthritis.

 So, not only will you maintain a healthy weight, improve your energy levels and reduce your risk to disease you could also stay younger for longer!

 It is infinitely more beneficial to fill your up days with nutrient dense foods such as lean meat, fish, fibre and plenty of fruit and vegetables rather than high fat, salty, processed and sugar laden foods.

 This is not as hard as you might think.
 Many people found that on their up days they felt fuller quicker and were not nearly as hungry as they had anticipated finding it much easier to choose healthier food options.

-Make sure you eat breakfast
+1. Make sure you eat breakfast

 Grilled bacon, poached or scrambled eggs, mushrooms and tomatoes will really fill you up and leave you less likely to snack on sweet treats mid-morning and of course it’s much easier to say no to well-meaning offers of biscuits and cake when you genuinely feel full.

-Be clever with your dinner plate
+2. Be clever with your dinner plate

 Fill half your plate with vegetables.
 Not only are these packed full of health optimising vitamins, mineral, fibre and antioxidants but they will also help to fill you up, and leave less room on the plate for other less healthy foods.